How many migrant encounters are there along the US-Mexico border each month?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-Encounters in all nine border patrol sectors are declining.
-This indicates a broader trend of decreased activity along the border.
-The decrease is largest in the Rio Grande Valley sector, where the number of encounters has decreased by 88.7% between August 2023 and August 2024.
+Encounters in all nine border patrol sectors are declining, indicating a broader trend of decreased activity along the border.
+The decrease is largest in the Rio Grande Valley sector, where the number of encounters has decreased by 89.8% between September 2023 and September 2024.
 These changes in the number of encounters along the border may reflect changing migration routes or policy shifts.

 Encounters decreased the most in the Rio Grande Valley Border Patrol Sector